 You can store the carrots washed or unwashed.
 People tend to have strong opinions about this, I think you should try it both ways and see what’s best for you.

 If you have a cellar, you can store carrots for months.
 I’ve read that you can store them in damp peat moss or sand, this will keep them nice and crisp.
+Here’s a step by step article on storing carrots to last the winter.

 If you don’t have a root cellar, you can preserve carrots by freezing, fermenting, dehydrating, or canning them.
 I like to grate and freeze carrots to use in baking.
 To can plain carrot s you need to use a pressure canner not a water bath canner.
 However, you can pickle carrots and use a water bath canner.